Keziwen/Keziwen.github.io/_pages/about.md

 [2] "National Scholarship" (Undergraduate), 2014, The Ministry of National Education.

-[1] "National scholarship for Encouragement" (Undergraduate), 2013, The Ministry of National Education.
+[1] "National Scholarship for Encouragement" (Undergraduate), 2013, The Ministry of National Education.

 ## Contact